DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-06-beta-prototype-research-round-2.md

 - one participant works with a data management team who use a bulk upload system to input data
 - when it comes to uploading trainee data via HESA, participants create a data return from their own trainee record system, and then upload this data in bulk, making manual adjustments where necessary

-> “We don’t always do it as soon as they’ve started their program.
+> “We do not always do it as soon as they’ve started their program.
 We start registering 2 or 3 weeks after the candidate has started, because not all candidates have provided everything needed at the very start.”

 > “We know we have until the end of October, as the information on DTTP has to be in by whatever date the DFE says so it can be included in the census.
 We are informed of the date by the data management team.”